sarfraznawaz2005/whatspup/README.md

 You can switch chat with another user anytime by typing on console:
 `--chat USERNAME`

-NOTE: `USERNAME` is supposed to be a person with whom you have already intitiated a conversation in whatsapp.
+NOTE: `USERNAME` is supposed to be a person with whom you have already initiated a conversation in whatsapp.
 In other words, we use a selector to click that user's name from conversations list.

 ## Options ##